SidneyNemzer/elm-port-helper/README.md

   case you forget to handle a port on the JavaScript side.
 This warning will be printed regardless of `options.logging`.
 * `options.warnOnIgnoredReturns` -- Boolean (Default: `true`)
-  If the JavaScript function for a port returns a value but its `callback` is set to `false`, this settings will print a warning in the console to let you know that you might have forgotten to set up a callback for the return.
+  Setting this to `true` will print a warning if the JavaScript function for a port returns a value but its `callback` is set to `false`.
 This warning will be printed regardless of `options.logging`.
 * `options.logging` -- Boolean (Default: `logging.ERRORS`)
-  This sets what type of messages will be printed in the JavaScript console.
-See the built-in `logging` object below.
+  This changes what type of messages will be printed in the JavaScript console.
+  See the documentation for the built-in `logging` object below.

 Example:
 ```js